Available with 3D Analyst license.

 - To change the direction of the triangle edge, click the wanted location on the TIN.

-- Click the Save button to save the edits to the current TIN being edited.
-Once the TIN has been saved, all edits become permanent and cannot be undone.
-Click the Discard button to discard all unsaved edits.
-To create a copy of the TIN with the current edits applied click the Save As New TIN button .
+- Click the Save button to save the edits to the current TIN being edited or click the Discard button to discard all unsaved edits.
+To create a copy of the TIN with the current edits applied, click the Save As New TIN button .

 - Click the Close TIN Editor button to close the TIN Editor when edits are completed.